bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 ### Optional - IPv6
-The original Seagate v2.6.35 kernel did not support IPv6 at all and so many components of the system are not by default configured to properly operate in an IPv6 environment.
+The original Seagate v2.6.35 kernel did not support IPv6 at all and so many components of the system are not, by default, configured to properly operate in an IPv6 environment.

 If you would like to take full advantage of IPv6 functionality in the new kernel then a number of service startup and configuration files need to be modified.
-If you are happy to keep using only IPv4 as per the original Seagate Central firmware then there's no need to complete the steps in this section.
+If you would prefer to keep using only IPv4 as per the original Seagate Central firmware then there's no need to complete the steps in this section.